Fantom-Factory/afLess4f/readme.md

 ## Overview

-*efan is a support library that aids Alien-Factory in the development of other libraries, frameworks and applications.
+*less4f is a support library that aids Alien-Factory in the development of other libraries, frameworks and applications.
 Though you are welcome to use it, you may find features are missing and the documentation incomplete.*

-`Less4f` is a wrapper around [Less4j 1.11.0](https://github.com/SomMeri/less4j) - a pure Java compiler for Less.
+Less4f is a wrapper around [Less4j 1.11.0](https://github.com/SomMeri/less4j) - a pure Java compiler for Less.

-`Less4f` is a simple command line utility program for compiling `.less` files into `.css` files.
+Less4f is a simple command line utility program for compiling `.less` files into `.css` files.
 It was created for compiling [Twitter Bootstrap](http://getbootstrap.com/) templates and has been successfully tested with Bootstrap v3.3.4.

-`Less4f` is a happy alternative to installing Less, Node.js, Grunt, and half the internet just to compile a couple of text files!
+Less4f is a happy alternative to installing Less, Node.js, Grunt, and half the internet just to compile a couple of text files!

 ## Install

-Install `efan` with the Fantom Repository Manager ( [fanr](http://fantom.org/doc/docFanr/Tool.html#install) ):
+Install `less4f` with the Fantom Repository Manager ( [fanr](http://fantom.org/doc/docFanr/Tool.html#install) ):

     C:\> fanr install -r http://repo.status302.com/fanr/ afLess4f

 To use in a [Fantom](http://fantom.org/) project, add a dependency to `build.fan`:

-    depends = ["sys 1.0", ..., "afLess4f 0.0+"]
+    depends = ["sys 1.0", ..., "afLess4f 0.0"]

 ## Documentation

-Full API & fandocs are available on the [Status302 repository](http://repo.status302.com/doc/afLess4f/#overview).
+Full API & fandocs are available on the [Fantom Pod Repository](http://pods.fantomfactory.org/pods/afLess4f/).

 ## Quick Start